k3ssen/GeneratorBundle/Resources/doc/usage.md

 A required part of relationships is that you provide a targetEntity.

-The command will provide you existing options, but also allows you to provide an entity that does'nt exist yet.
+The command will provide you existing options, but also allows you to provide an entity that doesn't exist yet.

 - If you provide a non-existing targetEntity, the command will also generate this targetEntity.
 - If an existing targetEntity is provided, the command will update that